 On Course for the Future

-Currently TESO operates the "Dokter Wagemaker (2)", a modern vessel with large capacity.
+TESO operates with two ferries the "Texelstroom" and "Dokter Wagemaker (2)".
+The "Dokter Wagemaker" is a modern vessel with large capacity.
 Research has shown that cars are becoming longer, wider and larger, and construction of the ferry has taken this into account.
 Comfort also plays a key role these days.
-The vessel has a larger buffet, a special Texel shop, an information computer and an atrium with a 360° sea view.
+The vessel has a large buffet, a special Texel shop, an information computer and an atrium with a 360° sea view.
 With all these extra’s, the "Dokter Wagemaker’"is on course for the future.
-In 2015, the "Schulpengat" will be replaced by a more modern ship enabling TESO to manage developments in transport.
-One thing is clear: It will most certainly not be the last vessel to be commissioned by TESO!

 The "Texelstroom" has been the flagship of TESO ferry service since 2016.
 The "Texelstroom" is larger, wider, sustainable, offers high-quality service and can hence offer a larger capacity to cars and passengers.
 The "Texelstroom" has a capacity of 340 cars and 1.750 passengers.
 With these vessels TESO is on course for the future.